dx-dtran/character-recognition/README.md

 ## Introduction

 This is an optical character recognition project written in MATLAB/Octave that predicts handwritten lowercase letters.
-It uses an artificial neural network to learn the alphabet from a 3600-character dataset and recognize new, unseen handwritten characters.
+It uses an artificial neural network to learn the alphabet from a 3600-character dataset and recognize unseen variations of handwritten characters.

 ## How to install